-This can be demonstrated in many ways, such as sports clubs you may be a part of, societies, talks attended, awards won – include them!
+This can be demonstrated in many ways, such as sports clubs you may be a part of, societies, extra-curricular activities, talks attended, awards won – include them!
 This is proof that you are able to excel at this level of education!

-Ah, the age old question.
+Ah, the age-old question.
 However, this question has more value now than ever before.
 Why medicine?
 Why now?
 What is it that draws you to this profession at this stage of your life?